eclipse-tractusx/sd-factory/README.md

 2. Using ArgoCD.

-To see how to deploy an application on 'Hotel Budapest':
+To see how to deploy an application:-
 [How to deploy](https://catenax-ng.github.io/docs/guides/ArgoCD/how-to-deploy-an-application)

 [Trust Framework]: https://gitlab.com/gaia-x/policy-rules-committee/trust-framework